Stiff Leg Deadlift – Introduction

 How to Stiff Leg Deadlift

-Because this is a back intensive lift, use light weight, perfect form and increase the weight of the lift gradually.
+Because this is a back intensive lift, use a lighter weight, perfect form, and increase the load of the lift gradually.

 Stiff Leg Deadlift Form and Checklist

 - Some say to place your feet in a shoulder-width or narrower stance

 - My preference is a hip-width stance, see how both feel for your body type